akhodakivskiy/VimFx/documentation/handy-standard-firefox-features.md

 - Search through bookmarks.
 - Search through history.
-- Serach through open tabs.
+- Search through open tabs.
 - Search using search engines.

 Type a lone `*` to restrict the results to bookmarks only.
 Use `<c-enter>` to